Rochester, New York, Craniofacial Injury Lawyers

 Suffering a severe craniofacial injury can be horrendously painful and involve a lengthy and challenging path to recovery.
 Depending on the trauma, victims may be left with devastating scars and disfigurements.
 Extensive medical treatment, such as plastic surgery, reconstructive surgery, or oral surgery, may be required.
 The Dietrich Law Firm P.C.’s compassionate team understands the catastrophic nature involving severe facial trauma.
 Our seasoned Rochester, New York team of attorneys would love to help you seek justice.
 Pursuing a claim against those who are to blame may be one of the most important things you ever do.

-For over 23 years, Jed Dietrich, Esq., a noble member of the Million Dollar Advocates Forum, has exclusively fought personal injury lawsuits, including many traumatic craniofacial injuries.
+For over 23 years, Jed Dietrich, Esq., a noble member of the Multi-Million Dollar Advocates Forum, has exclusively fought personal injury lawsuits, including many traumatic craniofacial injuries.
 During this time, Jed Dietrich, Esq. has effectively obtained more than $175 million in verdicts and settlements for his clients.
 Your search for the finest legal representative is over because our top rated team has the expertise and standing required to get you the finest possible result.
 Kindly contact Jed Dietrich, Esq., at your earliest convenience to schedule a complimentary case evaluation and consultation.
 The Dietrich Law Firm P.C.’s veteran lawyers are available 24/7 by dialing (585) 939-3939 or by filling out our online consultation form.
 There is never any fee until we get you paid.Most Common Types of Craniofacial Injuries

 Traumatic injuries can impact any region of the face.
 The most common craniofacial injuries are bruises and cuts.
 Broken bones are also quite common because facial bones are easier to break than other bones.
 There is only a thin layer of soft tissue over many of these fragile facial bones.
 Fractures often involve the lower and upper jawbones, palate, nasal cavity, cheekbones, eye sockets, frontal bone, or any combination of these bones.
 The main types of craniofacial fractures victims suffer in accidents include: